First night in the hospital with a spinal cord injury.

 ‘help me’, ‘I need help’, ‘I am dying’.

-No one heard me, and I grabbed the nurse’s call bell and pressed it continually.
-Similar to people who think that continuing to hit the lift button would get the lift there more quickly.
-A nurse promptly arrived, and I shouted the same message.
 After 100 questions and multiple examinations by many physicians, the cause of the pain was unknown.
 Pain levels decreased only slightly after taking a hefty dose of pain relief.
 I was progressing well through rehabilitation and was due to be discharged soon.
 The pain has never ceased.
-It is centred around my level of injury on the sternum and back as if there is a pole stuck through my body.
+It is centred around my level of injury on the sternum and back, as if there is a pole stuck through my body.

-The MRI scans indicated I was suffering from Syringomyelia, a spinal disorder that only affects 1 out of every 10,000 people.
-A cyst (or cavity or syrinx) forms within the spinal cord, and it grows more significant over time, destroying the spinal cord.
+The MRI scans indicated I was suffering from Syringomyelia.
+A cyst (or cavity or syrinx) forms within the spinal cord and grows more significant over time, destroying the spinal cord.
 It is a serious condition as it may result in pain, paralysis and weakness.
-It only affects around 1 out of every 10,000 people, and my cavity would drain via a series of catheters, tubes and valves.
-All of which would remain within my body.
-There were three separate operations over a period of a few months, and the pain persisted.
-I was taking large doses of strong pain relief, as often as I was legally permitted to do so.
-Having Syringomyelia is a bigger issue than having a spinal cord injury.
+There were three separate operations over a few months, and the pain persisted.

 I was discharged from the hospital in January 2011 and rejoined my family at home.
 As you may have guessed from the title of this blog, there were no visits from Cedar College during the entire 16 months in the hospital.